backstage/backstage/docs/integrations/plugins-101-building-your-first-plugin/why-build-plugins.md

 ## Improved Collaboration and Knowledge Sharing

 Plugins facilitate better collaboration among teams by consolidating documentation, code repositories, CI/CD pipelines, and monitoring tools in one place.
-This centralization makes it easier for team members to find information, share insights, and collaborate on projects, enhancing overall team productivity and coherence【94†source】【95†source】.
+This centralization makes it easier for team members to find information, share insights, and collaborate on projects, enhancing overall team productivity and coherence.

 ## Consistency and Best Practices